 How To: Georeference an image to align with other data

-Instructions provided describe how to georeference raster data to align correctly with other data.
+This article provides instructions to georeference raster data so they align correctly with other data.

 The general steps for georeferencing a raster dataset are:

-For most rasters, the georeferencing information is stored in a separate file with the same name as the raster but with an .aux file extension.
-Permanently transform the raster by using the Rectify command on the georeferencing toolbar.
-The coordinate system assigned to the raster is the same as the coordinate system defined on the data frame the raster is part of.
+For most rasters, the georeferencing information is stored in a separate file with the same name as the raster, but with an AUX file extension.
+Permanently transform the raster using the Rectify command on the georeferencing toolbar.
+The coordinate system assigned to the raster is the same as the coordinate system defined on the raster's data frame.

-Add the layers residing in map coordinates and the raster dataset to be georeferenced.
+- Add the layers residing in the map coordinates and the raster dataset to be georeferenced.

-Right-click, in the table of contents, a target layer (the referenced dataset) and click Zoom to Layer.
+- Right-click Table of Contents, select a target layer (the referenced dataset), and click Zoom to Layer.

-Click, from the Georeferencing toolbar, the Layer dropdown arrow and click the raster layer to be georeferenced.
+- On the Georeferencing toolbar, click the Layer drop-down arrow, and select the raster layer to be georeferenced.

-Click, to add a link, the mouse pointer on a known location on the raster dataset, then on a known location on the the referenced data.
+- To add a link, click on a known location on the raster dataset and on a known location on the referenced data.

-Note: It may be useful to use a Magnification window to add in the links.
-When working with two raster datasets, open the Effects toolbar and adjust the transparency or turn layers on and off in the table of contents to view each image as links are added.
+Note: It may be useful to use a Magnification window to add the links.
+When working with two raster datasets, open the Effects toolbar and adjust the transparency, or turn layers on or off in the Table of Contents to view each image as links are added.

-Notice the image shift with each control point added.
-Add as many control as needed until the data is aligned correctly.
+- Notice the image shift with each control point added.
+Add as many controls as needed until the data are aligned correctly.